Easy To Do Wainscoting - Cutting the Molding

 Now that you’ve designed the layout of your wainscoting, it’s time to get cutting!!

-The cutting is one of the two areas where you can save TONS of time… if you use the tips that you’ll find here.
+Cutting wainscoting is one of the two areas where you can save TONS of time… if you use the tips that you’ll find here.

 I’ll probably do a post on the non-45 degree angle cuts later.
 Those are much trickier.
+The frames that we installed in the stairs have a non-45 degree angle to follow the lines of the staircase.

 Anyways, Let’s get to the tips!